Disclosure: Our team is always looking for things we think our readers will value. We can receive compensation for publishing this article.

-Although naval battle games are something of a niche genre, there are plenty of awesome games out there that focus mostly or entirely on naval battles.
+Although naval battle games are something of a niche genre, there are plenty of awesome games out there that focus mostly or entirely on naval battles and naval action ships.
 Whether you have to manage your fleet of aircraft and battleships to beat your enemy, defend your base, ports, and fleet, or launch raids to cut off naval routes and invade enemy territory, there are nautical warfare games for every scenario.
+These games take the Battleships board game to a whole new level.

-Whether you’re an aspiring modern naval tactician, or looking to sail the high seas as an adventurous pirate in search of plunder, there are countless choices in the naval battle genre.
+Whether you’re an aspiring modern naval tactician or looking to sail the high seas as an adventurous pirate in search of plunder, there are countless choices in the naval battle PC gaming genre.
+If you’re fascinated by naval military history this is your new video game wishlist.

-Below are some of the best naval battle games on the PC Desktop, taking you from WWII and Modern naval combat to the 17th Century high seas, and everywhere in between.
+Below are some of the best naval battle games on the PC Desktop, taking you from WWII and Modern naval combat to the 17th Century high seas, and a lot of different ship games in between.

 Top Ten Naval Battle Games

-Taking the incredible free-to-play formula that WarGaming.net perfected with World of Tanks and World of Warplanes, World of Warships has you take command of the bridge of a modern military warship.
-As Captain you don’t have the same direct control over your craft as you do in other games in the series.
+Taking the incredible free-to-play formula that WarGaming.net perfected with World of Tanks and World of Warplanes, World of Warships has you take command of the bridge of a modern military warship and fight in epic sea battles.
+As Captain, you don’t have the same direct control over your craft as you do in other games in the series.
 Because of this, the action is comparatively paced as you exchange powerful barrages with other players in a strategic experience that often feels like a first-person game of Battleships.
-Play Free World of Warships
+There is also a very active World of Warships Reddit should you want to mix with other dreadnought captains.
+Play World of Warships free.

 As a modern-day naval game, Dangerous Waters lets you control all aspects of air, surface, and submarine warfare, simulating over 250 real-life naval units.
 Aside from the fact that you can work cooperatively in Multi-Station Mode to operate various crew stations as a team, one of the coolest thing about the game is the AI of the crew members, which lets you hand off tasks so that you don’t have to worry about actively managing specific aspects of the game.